vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - `:lorem` and `:lorem-ipsum`: generate random blocks in same level, with `--unit word|paragraph|sentence` to change random block unit.
   - `--unit` has a short style as `-u`
   - `word`, `paragraph` and `sentence` also have short styles as `w`, `p`, and `s`.
-- `:emo`a nd `:emoji`: Insert emojis by searching keyword, you can repeat emoji by appending a number.
+- `:emoji`: Insert emojis by searching keyword, you can repeat emoji by appending a number.
+- `:emoji-picker`: Insert emoji by emoji UI.
+- `:sort` and `rsort`: Sort page first level blocks with no focus any blocks and sort sub level blocks with focus on one block.
 - `:w` and `:write`: Save current page, actually this is a fake one, because Logseq save automatically.
 - `:wq`: Save current page and quit vim command mode.
 - `:q` and `:quit`: Quit vim command mode.
-- `:option-trigger-autocomplete-on-focus`: Option: enable showing autocomplete list when input just get focused.
-- `:option-no-trigger-autocomplete-on-focus`: Options: disable showing autocomplete list when input just get focused.
 - `h` and `help`: Show a help message modal.

 ## Case Change Styles